|

 - In

-the sequence tones to be heard through the
+order for the sequence tones to be heard

 the sequence tones must be enabled on the